How to prevent self-heating in your operation

 In order to design a new operation or analyze a current operation to minimize the risk for self-heating at all stages, you first must identify the potential self-heating risks that your material poses.
 BBA has a dedicated testing laboratory where we conduct material assessment for self-heating (MASH) tests using the proven FR-2 testing equipment developed by Rosenblum, Nesset and Spira.

 When you understand the self-heating properties of your material, you can then examine the likelihood of a self-heating event at each stage of the material handling chain and put appropriate controls in place for any stage that is identified as being high-risk.
-Often, a material which is highly reactive, requires the material handling infrastructure be designed specifically to mitigate the risk posed by self heating.
-Critical areas that require careful design considerations are storage buildings, conveyor transfer chutes, and storage bins.
+Often, when materials are highly reactive, material handling infrastructure needs to be designed specifically to mitigate risks posed by self heating.
+Critical areas that require careful design considerations are storage buildings, conveyor transfer chutes and storage bins.